-7.5 Mid Cockpit Galley
+7.6 Mid Cockpit Galley

-The galley includes a sink, optional grill, drawer refrigerator, storage drawer, 120V outlet, solid surface countertop, and waste-basket compartment (located inboard of the sink).
-The countertop includes a sink cover that may be stowed in a holder on the forward-facing side of the helm seat base.
+The galley includes a solid surface countertop, sink, drawer refrigerator, and waste basket (located under a step floor hatch inboard of the sink).

-Refrigerator
+Dedicated storage for the sink cover is provided under the helm seat.

-A dual-voltage drawer refrigerator is installed underneath the storage drawer in the cockpit galley.
-To operate, switch ON the COCKPIT REFRIG breaker on the AC distribution panel and the REFRIGERATOR breaker on the DC distribution panel.
-(Distribution panels are located in the head compartment electrical cabinet.)
+To provide power to the refrigerator, switch ON the REFRIGERATOR breaker on the DC distribution panel, located in the cabin electrical cabinet.
 The temperature is controlled using the thermostat inside the unit.
 Refer to the refrigeration system owner's manual for more information.